 Univariate simulations

-For the continuous variable, the “fbm” and “gaus” rasters showed no sign of correlation (Pearson’s ρ = -0.047, SD = 0.259) whereas the “gaus” and “comsurface” were strongly correlated (ρ = 0.648, SD = 0.136).
-The average correlation between Euclidean distance and genetic distance (1 – DPS) was 0.443.
-For the resGF ResistanceGA, the correlation between genetic distance and the effective resistance distance was on average 0.4860.477respectively for the 100 iteration.
-An example of one iteration is given on Fig. S1.
+For the continuous variable, the “fbm” and “gaus” rasters showed no sign of correlation (Pearson’s ρ = -0.047, SD = 0.259) whereas the “gaus” and “composite surface” were strongly correlated (ρ = 0.648, SD = 0.136).
+The average correlation between Euclidean distance and genetic distance (1 – DPS) was 0.443 indicating that simulations of patterns of isolation by distance was successful.
+For the different genetic-based models which were investigated (resGF, ResistanceGA and LCTA), the correlation between genetic distance and the effective resistance distance was on average 0.486 for resGF, 0.477 for ResistanceGA, 0.412 LCTA.
+One iteration is provided as an example in Fig. S1 with the resulting R2 weighted importance for the GF method (Fig. S8).
+The SDM approach achieved an average pattern of isolation by resistance of 0.415.

-The MLPE regressions on our independent variables using the resGF approach were accurate (67.0% with AIC) while ResistanceGA identified the true model in 47.0% of cases.
-Their performance metrics yielded similar inferences (Table 1).
-In gradient forest models, he average contribution of Gaussian variable was 42.1% with an average 86 SNPs (42.8% of all SNPs) with a positive R2 signalling that model correctly identified the contribution of landscape predicator as a driver of genetic differentiation.
-The contribution of the two other variables in their respective single layer gradient forest model was 4.1% for the “fbm” surface and 23.0% for the “comsurface”.
-The resulting resistance surfaces for the two models appeared reasonably correlated (ρ = 0.299, Table ) despite the two surfaces being anticorrelated in 10% of cases..
-Fig. 2 depicts the resulting resistance/cost surfaces for each methods are displayed.Regarding simulations for categorical variables, the gradient forest approach identifiedthe contribution of the “gaus” surface (25.5% of the total contribution) whereas the contribution of the “fbm” and “surface” reached 0.7% and 25.4% respectively.
-The gradient forest approach identified the true surface 56% of the time when compared to the highly correlated “surface” (Fig. S2).
-When fitting a MLPE model,resGF and ResistanceGA methods both correctly identified the true model 54.0% of the time using the AIC metric (Table S1).
+The MLPE regressions on our independent variables using the resGF approach were accurate (67.0% with AIC) while ResistanceGA identified the true model in 47.0% of cases and 26.0% for LCTA.
+ResGF and ResistanceGA were generally successful in identifying the true surface.
+Their performance metrics yielded similar inferences (Table 1) whereas the LCTA approach was not able to robustly detect the true surface under the MLPE evaluation approach.
+In the gradient forest models, the accuracy importance was able to consistently identify the true surface (100% of iterations).
+When using the “gaus” raster as true surface, the average contribution was 42.1% with an average of 86 SNPs (42.8% of all SNPs) with a positive R2 signalling that model correctly identified the contribution of landscape predicator as a driver of genetic differentiation.
+The contribution of the two other variables in their respective single layer gradient forest model was 4.1% for the “fbm” surface and 23.0% for the “composite surface”.
+The resulting resistance surfaces for the two models appeared reasonably correlated (ρ = 0.299, Table 4).
+The resGF approach achieved on average the highest correlation with the other methods tested reaching ρ = 0.669 with the LCTA approach and ρ = 0.319 with ResistanceGA (Table 2).
+Resistance surfaces obtained using the GF-based method appeared most strongly correlated with the ones produced by the non-genetic-based method (SDM) with a Pearson correlation of 0.570.
+Fig. 2 depicts the resulting resistance/cost surfaces for two iterations obtained for each of the methods investigated.

+When running our univariate simulations on a local computer, the resGF approach took on average 1.63 min, LCTA 13.43 min and 1h55 for ResistanceGA.
+The computation time for resGF increased as the number of individuals and number of loci used in the analysis (Table S2).
+Using different subsets of a large SNPs dataset (10,000 SNPs and 1,000 individuals) and comparing the resulting surfaces from each subset dataset yielded correlated results (average Pearson’s correlation > 0.497 using 50 individuals and > 0.748 using 100 individuals; Table S3).

+Regarding simulations for categorical variables, the accuracy importance of the gradient forest appeared as the most reliable metric.
+The gradient forest approach identified the true surface 85% of the time (Fig. S2).
+When fitting a MLPE model, the different metrics performed unevenly (Table S1).
+AIC values for LCTA approach were the most consistent at finding the true surface although the RSME value for LCTA identified the correct surface in 35% of cases.
+For conditional and marginal R2, resGF was the most supported method .